Amazon, Waterstones algorithms promote vaccine misinformation

 Share your insights with us

-A new study (pdf) has found that Amazon is busily recommending anti-vaccination books to its users.
-Researchers at the University of Washington reveal Amazon hosts a wide range of health misinformation books, apparel and other products.
+A study (pdf) has found that Amazon is proactively recommending a wide range of anti-vaccination, health misinformation books, apparel and other products.

 Follow-up research in the UK by Sky News found that Foyles and Waterstones online bookstores are also recommending a wide range of COVID-19 anti-vaccination and health conspiracy theory books to their users.